Planning for future needs

-Because of this a large part of my Lifestyle Assessment consultations consider issues of mobility and access in the years to come.
-And even if the home design doesn’t need to cater for mobility issues immediately, thought is given to potential future renovations if and when the need arises.
+Because of this, a large part of my Lifestyle Assessment consultations consider issues of mobility and access in the years to come.
+And even if the home design doesn’t need to cater for mobility issues immediately, the thought is given to potential future renovations if and when the need arises.

 Thoughtful planning at the start can make future accessibility related renovations in the future easier and more affordable.